 In an online community, like the Forums discussed above, people – expert or otherwise – are free to share their views and opinions with anyone who will listen.
 This means that the information received can be helpful or harmful to investment seekers.
 Investors should carefully vet their sources to determine who is full of wins, and who is “full of wind.”

 Any or all of these online resources can help investors find investments to invest in.
 The challenge is to identify which information being shared is genuine, and which information is intended to fool an investor.
 This certainly does not mean that you should rely on a money manager to choose your entire portfolio.
-It is important for investors to have input and be confident that the investment decisions being made are moving them closer to their financial goals.
+It is important for investors to have input and be confident that the investment decisions being made are moving them closer to their financial and investing goals.